cloudfoundry/bosh_exporter/README.md

 A [Prometheus][prometheus] exporter for [BOSH][bosh] metrics.

+Please refer to the [FAQ][faq] for general questions about this exporter.

 ## Installation

 ### Binaries

-Download the already existing [binaries](https://github.com/cloudfoundry-community/bosh_exporter/releases) for your platform:
+Download the already existing [binaries][binaries] for your platform:

 ```bash
 $ ./bosh_exporter <flags>